Childhood cancers: facts & figures

 - Brain & other nervous system cancer

-In 2012 to 2014, an average of 189 cases of cancer (all types) were diagnosed in Minnesota children each year.
+In 2013 to 2015, an average of 184 cases of cancer (all types) were diagnosed in Minnesota children (from birth to 14 years of age) each year.

 All childhood cancer types in Minnesota